We enhance philanthropic leadership by offering quality information, research and skill-building programs for grantmakers.

 - Corporate - A forum for corporate grantmakers to exchange ideas, share their unique processes, and hear presentations geared towards a business audience on a broad range of topics of interest.
 Check out our Corporate Peer Community page to find additional resources suited to this group.

-- Family Foundation Roundtable - Family grantmakers face unique needs that are often best supported by peer learning, facilitated through this program series.
+- Family Foundation and Donor-Advised Funds - Family grantmakers and donor-advised fund holders face unique needs that are often best supported by peer learning, facilitated through this program series.
 GCG staff work to bring guidance and assistance to family foundations by addressing varied topics, such as incorporating the next generation of family into the foundation, establishing appropriate evaluation practices, and addressing family dynamics in decision-making.
-Check out our Family Foundation Peer Community page to find additional resources suited to this group.
+Check out our Family Foundation & Donor-Advised Funds Peer Community page to find additional resources suited to this group.